 By far, the most interesting historic property we have appraised is the Auditorium Theatre in downtown Chicago.
 Built in the late 1800’s, not only is the theatre classified as a National Landmark on the National Registry, it is also classified as a Work of Art by the City of Chicago.
 It is considered by the city of Chicago to be its most significant historic structure.
 While the building was originally conceived as a as a state-of-the-art performance venue, it was recognized that to be economically feasible it would need financial assistance.
 The result was a multi-use structure including hotel and offices.
 The additions were intended to help fund performances and keep ticket prices affordable.

 The Auditorium is not only an imposing building on Chicago’s famous Michigan Avenue, but the interior has numerous fine art touches.

 The Wright Cycle Company Complex in Dayton Ohio was in interesting assignment…particularly because it was not only an older building designated as a national landmark, but it was also new and modern.
 The front portion of the building was original while the rear had been completely rebuilt by the National Park District for a cost of over $5 million.

 Historically significant homes that we’ve appraised include a number that were built for the 1933 World’s Fair in Chicago – the Century of Progress exhibit.
 The homes were relocated by barge from Chicago to Beverly Shores Indiana in 1935 right after the Fair closed.
 While not National Landmarks, they are on the National Register of Historic Places.

 Even single-family properties can have an historic significance.
 For example, Ronald Reagan’s childhood home in Dixon, IL, (below) is considered a historical building.

-So, whether you have a simple historic property, a complex landmark or museum, The Gorman Group has the expertise to assist you in its valuation.
+The Gorman Group has the expertise to assist you in its valuation.